dArkjON/Bitcore-BTX-RPC-Installer/README.md

 # Bitcore-BTX-RPC-Installer
-# OPTION 1: installation with script
+## OPTION 1: Installation with script
 This script will install all required stuff to run a BitCore RPC Server.

-Just 2 simple Steps and your Server is done !
+Just 2 simple Steps and your Server is done!

 ***Only working for Linux Ubuntu 16.04 LTS***

-## Download and start the script
+### Download and start the script
 Login as root, then do:

 ```